thma/thma.github.io/posts/2022-08-01-dependency-validation-of-clean-architecture.md

 As required by the CleanArchitecture model all dependencies are directed inwards.
 No dependencies are going from inner layers to more outward layers.

-Graphdot also provides additional flags to reduce clutter by pruning, to visualize the dependencies without package clustering, etc.
+Graphmod also provides additional flags to reduce clutter by pruning, to visualize the dependencies without package clustering, etc.
 You'll find a few examples in [the graphmod wiki](https://github.com/yav/graphmod/wiki).

 ## Automating CleanArchitecture dependency validation